ameijin/quicketl/docs/best-practices/error-handling.md

 BASE_DELAY=30

 for i in $(seq 1 $MAX_RETRIES); do
-    if etlx run pipeline.yml; then
+    if quicketl run pipeline.yml; then
         exit 0
     fi